stephenbnicar/IMFData.jl/README.md

 # IMFData

-*A Julia interface for retrieving data from the International Monetary Fund (IMF) Data Services API.*
+*A Julia interface for retrieving data from the International Monetary Fund (IMF).*

 | **Repo Status** | **Build Status** | **Coverage** |
 |:---------------:|:----------------:|:------------:|